Farmworkers in the United States: Farm structure

 The development of a particular kind of agriculture is dependent on the characteristics of the farming region.
 The soil type, climate, slope, and distance to markets all help in shaping the type of agriculture that thrives in any particular region.
 For instance, the Midwestern United States has rich, fertile soil, and so it produces corn, soybeans, cattle, hogs, and dairy products and has become known as the Corn Belt of America.
 In contrast, agriculture in California’s Mediterranean and moderate climate produces more than half of the nation's fruits, vegetables, and nuts, which require hand-harvesting and a large labor force.

 Over the last century the amount of farmland in production has remained relatively steady, but the number of operating farms has continually dropped, signifying a consolidation of farm enterprises.
 Around the 1930s hard economic times hit the country with the Great Depression and the Dust Bowl era, forcing some farmers off the land.
-From 1950 to 2001 the amount of U.S. farm land used for major commodity crop production has remained about the same while over half of the farms are gone.
+From 1950 to 2001 the amount of U.S. farm land used for major agricultural crop production has remained about the same while over half of the farms are gone.
 A farm's reliance on farmworkers greatly depends on the quantity and the type of crop in production.
 Some crops require more labor than others, and in California, many labor-intensive crops are produced such as dairy products, fruits, tree nuts and vegetables.
 Although the domestic farm labor force has decreased in the last century, the proportion of hired workers has grown.
 Increased competition among agricultural producers and consolidation have created a need for a large, inexpensive, and temporary workforce that increasingly comes from abroad.